starlinglab/integrity-preprocessor/http-fotoware/README.md

 This folder contains the code for the HTTP FotoWare webhook pre and post processor.
 This is a web server that receives webhooks from FotoWeb and FotoPorter, verifies Root sig66 of Trust, and updates the data back into FotoWeb.
 It also keeps C2PA up to date.

+This is prototype code.
+It was used in conjunction with a ProvenDB database anchored on Hedera as a means of keeping track of changes internally.

 ## API

 ### FotoWeb Webhooks